 Our goal to bring refrigeration to the outdoor oval

 will allow the oval to become a year-round recreation facility.

-who is taking donations on our behalf in order to issue tax receipts.
+which is taking donations on our behalf and issuing tax receipts.

 NEWS & EVENTS

 2018-2019 Season Pass and Annual Membership in the Prince George Outdoor Ice Oval Society

 Follow the link "Fees & Schedule" and click on

 Season Pass fees are the same as last year:

 Speed skates and nordic blades

 Saturdays and Sundays, 12 noon - 4 pm